How to pay your Annual Tax on Enveloped Dwellings (ATED) and ATED-related Capital Gains Tax.

 By cheque through the post

-Send your cheque made payable to ‘HM Revenue and Customs only’ followed by your ATED or ATED-related Capital Gains Tax reference number.
+Make your cheque payable to ‘HM Revenue and Customs only’ and write your ATED or ATED-related Capital Gains Tax reference number on the back of the cheque.

 If you’re sending a cheque for more than one property please list each dwelling and note the payment reference against each amount.